-During odd-numbered years in Spring semester Dr. Mallin teaches River Ecology (BIO 568).
-This course is for graduate students, and advanced undergraduates will be allowed to take it with permission.
-This is a 3 credit hour interdisciplinary course that examines streams and rivers from the following perspectives:
+In odd-numbered years during the spring semester Dr. Mallin teaches River Ecology (BIO 568).
+This course is for graduate students and advanced undergraduates with permission.
+This is a 3 credit hour inter-disciplinary course that examines streams and rivers from the following perspectives:

 - Watersheds as ecosystems

 - Disruptions of the ecosystem and river pollution